MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-spotlight.md

 ---
-title: Windows spotlight on the lock screen (Windows 10)
+title: Windows Spotlight on the lock screen (Windows 10)
 description: Windows Spotlight is an option for the lock screen background that displays different background images on the lock screen. ms.assetid: 1AEA51FA-A647-4665-AD78-2F3FB27AD46A
 keywords: ["lockscreen"]